ec429/fc-aviation/README.md

   - Marines, as an Assault-class unit with no tech requirement, allow invasions by landing-craft before the development of airlanding or paratroop units.
 However, they're much weaker in combat, so are really only useful to prevent players from leaving their cities _completely_ undefended.
 * Ground units cannot cross Mountain tiles.
 * Aircraft can't typically attack all unit classes.
 Most will be specialised to attack either other aircraft, ground units, or sea units — although a few types can attack two or even all three.
-* Aircraft are split into five unit classes:
+* Aircraft are split into six unit classes:
   - Air.
 Ordinary landplanes refuel-at-cities-and-airbases, but can't use aircraft carriers.
   - Carrier-borne.
 Can operate from aircraft carriers (but not the Seaplane Tender).
   - Helicopter.
 Can operate from aircraft carriers and the Helicopter Assault Carrier.
 Can load and unload units in the field (without an airbase).
   - Seaplane.
 Floatplanes and flying-boats can operate from the Seaplane Tender (also the Light Aircraft Carrier).
   - Glider.
 See airlanding-assault rules above.
 Note that Gliders cannot land in Mountains, Forests or Jungles.
+  - Missile.
+Like Carrier-borne, except that the unit is destroyed after attacking.
 * Instead of providing vision, Buoys act as airbases for Seaplanes, allowing them to refuel on long overwater missions (but don't prevent stack death).
 * Sea units can't attack at all; they're all support vessels.
   - An Aircraft Carrier unit, for example, represents a CVBG (Carrier Battle Group) — while there are many gun-toting warships escorting the carrier, they're all too _busy_ escorting the carrier to run off and shoot someone else's ships.
 And no carrier Admiral is going to initiate a surface gun-range engagement with an enemy CVBG (unless he _wants_ to end his career).